kddnewton/parsing-ruby/README.md

 # Parsing Ruby

-This repository is an attempt to distill the history of efforts relating to parsing the Ruby programming language over time.
+This project is an attempt to distill the history of efforts relating to parsing the Ruby programming language over time.
 That includes various implementations of Ruby (`MRI`, `YARV`, `Rubinius`, `JRuby`, `TruffleRuby`, etc.), gems that parse Ruby (`parser`, `ruby_parser`, `ripper`, etc.), as well as other projects that parse Ruby source for various reasons (`sorbet`, `tree-sitter`, `druby`, etc.).

 Over time the community has developed a massive amount of projects whose goal is to understand Ruby source at a deeper level.
 This has resulted in myriad approaches to parsing, with various tradeoffs.
 They have all had to evolve with the language as new features have been proposed, created, and merged.
-Below is a list of this archaeological dig through history of parsing Ruby.
+Below is a timeline of this archaeological dig through history of parsing Ruby.

 ## Timeline